-U.S. Army Corps of Engineers ("Applicant") has applied for a 401 Water Quality Certification for impacts associated with repairs of damages to the Bay Island Drainage and Levee District (levee sustained during flooding in 2023).
-The project site is located in Mercer County on the left descending bank of the Mississippi River between river miles (RM) 434 and 444.
-The project area lies within Mississippi River Pools 17 and 18 with Lock and Dam in the middle of the project area in Township 14 North, Range 6 West, Section 26, near New Boston, Illinois.
-The levee system sustained damage from the 2023 flood event in which the levee sustained erosion damage along approximately 10,480 feet of its length.
+U.S. Army Corps of Engineers ("Applicant") is seeking a modification for a 401 Water Quality Certification for impacts associated with repairs of new damages to the Bay Island Drainage and Levee District (levee sustained during flooding in 2023 and 2024).
+The project site is located in Mercer County on the left descending bank of the Mississippi River and the north bank of Sturgeon Bay and Boston Bay between river miles (RM) 434 and 451.
+The project area lies within Mississippi River Pools 17 and 18 with Lock and Dam 17 in the middle of the project area in Township 14 North, Range 6 West, Section 26, near New Boston, Illinois.
+The levee system sustained damage from both the 2023 and 2024 flood events in which the levee sustained erosion damage along approximately 21,270 feet of its length as well as a large scour hole near RM 436.5.